 Ease of use

-SSO solutions improve the user experience by avoiding the interruptions caused by password requests to access their IT tools.
+SSO solutions improve the user experience by avoiding the interruptions caused by password requests to access their essential IT tools.

 Types of Single Sign On (SSO) Authentication